 - directed reading/learning

 We understand that increased use of technology is not possible or suitable for all circumstances and it will be up to your organisation to decide whether you feel this aligns with your protocols and standards.
 As per UKCP’s recent guidance, our requirements are flexible to allow for this.

 - Communicate any decisions and information to all of your members, including trainees, professionals, affiliates and retired

-- Consider trainee therapy and supervision – often this is preferred in person as part of the training, but this may not be possible right now.
-We would request that OMs allow online/remote access to therapy, supervision and experiential work where necessary for the foreseeable future, potentially for the next year.
+- Considerations around trainee therapy and supervision – Normally using digital media for supervision or personal therapy is only acceptable after an in-person relationship has been established (as per the UKCP Adult Psychotherapy SETs), but this won’t be possible right now.
+The key word here is ‘normally’.
+During these unprecedented times, we would request that organisations allow online/remote access to therapy, supervision and experiential work where necessary for the foreseeable future, potentially for the next year.

 - Ensure trainees are aware of what they need to do and who to contact if they need to take time out from the training

 - UKCP considers the outbreak of Covid-19 as a safe and clear justification for increased or exclusive use of technology to support training programmes where appropriate.